 This repeats students’ exposure to the same information, helping them learn it quickly and retain the information better.
 It also saves time by not showing them the flashcards they already know well.

-2.4.
-Allow your students to give a lecture
+2.3 Allow your students to teach a concept

 Okay, so this one is ambitious.
 But if you pull it off you can pretty much guarantee that the students delivering the lecture—and the ones listening—are going to remember the course material far better than if it were coming from you.
 No offense ... it just shakes things up a bit.